-Many of the world’s microphones require power in order to function.
+Many of the world’s microphones require power to function.
 With the various microphone types and countless individual microphone models, we’d expect that there are multiple methods of powering these microphones.

 The various microphone powering methods are: